Agenda for Change: History

 When the NHS was established in 1948, it adopted the Whitley industrial relations system, which was used in the civil service and local government.
 The system stemmed from work done by J. H. Whitley in 1916 and provided a framework for pay, terms and conditions.

 The NHS Whitley system had essentially been unaltered since its inception, although there had been some changes.
 Nevertheless, it had been heavily criticised for decades.
 These criticisms centred on its structure, complexity and over-centralisation, and its lack of flexibility.
 There was also concern that the existing pay scales were not easily adaptable to developing equal pay for work of equal value.

-In 1997 an eleven years long landmark legal case for equal pay in the NHS, Enderby v Frenchay Health Authority, decided that the pay of speech therapists, mostly women, was of equal value to higher paid clinical psychologists, mostly men.
+In 1997 an eleven-year-long landmark legal case for equal pay in the NHS, Enderby v Frenchay Health Authority, decided that the pay of speech therapists, mostly women, was of equal value to higher paid clinical psychologists, mostly men.
 The differences in pay were because the two groups bargained separately under the Whitley system.
 This highlighted an important inadequacy of the NHS Whitley system.

 Negotiations on a new system began in February 1999, when the White Paper Agenda for Change was published.
 It aimed to address the issues of the Whitley system, and highlighted the need for a change of pay, career structures and terms and conditions of employment within the NHS.
 It stated that any new pay system must deliver equal pay for work of equal value.

 A number of organisations were involved in the discussions and negotiations including: